MicrosoftDocs/microsoft-365-docs/microsoft-365/compliance/dlp-migration-assistant-for-symantec-use.md

  :::image type="content" source="../media/migration-report.png" alt-text="Screenshot of migration report.":::

-For each session, a separate report is generated.
-A session begins from the time you launch the app and ends when you exit the app or when migration process is completed.
+Each session gets its own report.
+A session begins at the time you launch the app and ends when you exit the app or when migration process is completed.

 #### Technical report